JWIG User Manual

 .plug("BODY", [[This is <b>another page</b>]]);

-Instead of being written inlined in the JWIG program, an XML template constant can be placed in an external file and loaded into the program at runtime using, for example, XML.parseTemplateResource(name) where name is a resource name.
+Instead of inlining a template in a JWIG program, an XML template constant can be placed in an external file and loaded into the program at runtime using, for example, XML.parseTemplateResource(class,name) where class is a java class object used to locate the resource and name is a resource name.
+See the documentation of Class for more information on how class resources are located.

 java -classpath xact.jar dk.brics.xact.compiler.Main *.xact